 The project is supported by a consortium which members are oil companies and universities.

-Once a year a meeting with sponsors is organized during which the sponsors are provided by the research reports and computer codes developed during the period since the previous meeting.
-The computer codes are accompanied by the sample data, which are usually related to the papers published in the research reports.
+Once a year a meeting with sponsors is organized, during which the sponsors are provided with the research report representing the current volume of serial "Seismic Waves in Complex 3-D Structures" (ISSN 2336-3827) and with computer codes developed during the period since the previous meeting.
+The computer codes are accompanied by the sample data, which are usually related to the papers published in the the current volume of serial "Seismic Waves in Complex 3-D Structures".

 Yearly fee for industry: 16 000 EUR (all taxes included).